unimodules/react-native-unimodules/README.md

 ## Installation

-The easiest way to do this is to initialize a "custom" project with `expo-cli`.
+The easiest way to do this is to initialize a "bare" project with `expo-cli`.
 If you have an existing app, you can follow these steps instead.
-**This project requires that you use Cocoapods on iOS**, to set iot up see [this gist](https://gist.github.com/brentvatne/b0ea11a36dc423e441b7d36e36eb5a26), or relevant parts of the [this guide](https://facebook.github.io/react-native/docs/integration-with-existing-apps#3-install-cocoapods).
+**This project requires that you use Cocoapods on iOS**, to set it up see [this gist](https://gist.github.com/brentvatne/b0ea11a36dc423e441b7d36e36eb5a26), or relevant parts of the [this guide](https://facebook.github.io/react-native/docs/integration-with-existing-apps#3-install-cocoapods).

 ### Install the package